 - 6.1 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
 In most cases you should not find it necessary to alert anyone externally. - 6.2 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
-It will very rarely if ever be appropriate to alert the media.
+It will very rarely, if ever, be appropriate to alert the media.
 We strongly encourage you to seek advice before reporting a concern to anyone external.
-Public Concern at Work holds a list of prescribed regulators for reporting certain types of concern.
+Protect holds a list of prescribed regulators for reporting certain types of concern.
 Their contact details are at the end of this policy.
-Alternatively, the list is available from the Department for Business, Energy & Industrial Strategy.

-6.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a contractor, supplier or service provider.
-The law allows you to raise a concern with a third party, where you reasonably believe it relates mainly to their actions or something that is legally their responsibility.
+Alternatively, the list is available from the Department for Business, Energy & Industrial Strategy1. - 6.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a contractor, supplier or service provider.
+In some circumstances the law will protect you if you raise a concern with the third party directly where you reasonably believe it relates mainly to their actions or something that is legally their responsibility.
 However, we encourage you to report such concerns internally first.
 You should contact your line manager or one of the other individuals set out in paragraph 4.2 for guidance.